jimy-salem-52/AI-Projects-Machine-Learning/README.md

 ### Models Used:

 Random Forest showed the best performance, and SHAP values were later analyzed, showing some differences, but overall class imbalance affects the models.

+# Music Genre - Classifier

+## Dataset:

+The dataset contains features extracted from the Fourier Transform of audio files, which are used to predict the music genre label.
+An Exploratory Data Analysis (EDA) was performed, along with Principal Component Analysis (PCA) to reduce the dimensionality of the dataset.
+The PCA identified the features that account for 95% of the data variance.

+## Models Used:

+Several models were experimented with, and their performances were compared.
+The Multi-Layer Perceptron (MLP) model performed the best among the models tested